bahaidev/textbrowser/README.md

 1. Code to populate locale files with missing localization strings and report the missing ones (and sort as such in assistant file); put assistant localization keys in own file?

+    1. Find translators to do further localization of the interface

 1. Use validators with all JSON Schemas and instances to confirm schemas are defined properly (as part of `npm test`)